 The debate rages on as to whether the Constitution explicitly provides for a right to vote or merely hints at the idea.
 This debate is further complicated by the patchwork of state laws and voting procedures.
 But one thing is clear: there are laws on the books which protect against voter intimidation.

-Below you will find key information on the federal laws protecting against such behavior and where to go if you are charged with a crime against the government or any other federal crime.
-Keep in mind, if you or someone you know has experienced interference or attempts to interfere with the right to vote, that may be a violation of federal voter intimidation law and you may want to speak with an attorney.
+Below you'll find key information on the federal laws protecting against such behavior and where to go if you're charged with a crime against the government or any other federal crime.
+Keep in mind, if you or someone you know has experienced interference or attempts to interfere with the right to vote, that may be a violation of federal law and you may want to speak with an attorney.

 Voter Intimidation Basics

 The federal law against voter intimidation can be found at 18 U.S.C. § 594.
 One commits this crime by deterring or influencing voting activity through threats to deprive voters of something they already have, such as jobs, government benefits, or, in extreme cases, their personal safety.
 While states often have laws against voter intimidation of their own, this article focuses solely on the federal crime.

 The law states:

 Whoever intimidates, threatens, coerces, or attempts to intimidate, threaten, or coerce, any other person for the purpose of interfering with the right of such other person to vote or to vote as he may choose, or of causing such other person to vote for, or not to vote for, any candidate for the office of President, Vice President, Presidential elector, Member of the Senate, Member of the House of Representatives, Delegate from the District of Columbia, or Resident Commissioner, at any election held solely or in part for the purpose of electing such candidate [has committed voter intimidation].